|Entry Requirements:||Completed High School Diploma or Certificate|

-The programme provides between twenty five and twenty seven lessons per week of directed study, depending on the level of IELTS provision required, as well as supervised study periods and optional enrichment classes.
+The programme provides between twenty five and twenty seven lessons per week of directed study, depending on the level of IELTS provision required, as well as supervised study periods.
 Students will study six modules in total, five of which are formally accredited on the Foundation Year graduation certificate.
 Three of these modules are compulsory, the ‘core’ modules.
-In addition, three ‘elective’ modules are chosen, based on the students’ intended career route.
-The content and learning objectives of the ‘elective’ modules are based on A-level specification.
-In each ‘elective’ module, students are required to sit 4 formal assessments at strategic points during the academic year.
+In addition, three ‘elective’ modules are chosen, based on the individual’s intended career route.
+In each ‘elective’ module, students sit 4 formal assessments at strategic points during the academic year.
 In addition, the ‘core’ modules provide a fundamental background to academic work at university level, ensuring that students are equipped with the necessary communication, numerical and analytical skills.
 We have the following course options available on the UFP.

 How is the course assessed?

 All ‘elective’ modules are subject to four written examinations, and these are taken at roughly equally spaced intervals during the course.
-Preparation for the IELTS examination is also a vital component of the course.
-Students embarking on the Bosworth College Foundation Programme are made aware that it is recommended that they should exit the Foundation Year with a minimum IELTS score of 6.5 points overall, with at least 6 points in each of the key components of listening, reading, writing and speaking.
+The electives are academically demanding – the equivalent of a Level 3 qualification, just like A-level or Level 3 BTEC.
+Preparation for the IELTS examination is also key.
+We recommend students aim to complete Bosworth’s UFP with a minimum band score of 6.5, with at least 6 points in each of the 4 key components (listening, speaking, reading and writing).